 Richard and Cynthia got creative.
 They knew as they negotiated their divorce that cash was tight.
 They both wanted Cynthia and the kids to stay in the house until they left for college.
 Cynthia and Richard agreed to continue owning the house together for as long as eight years after divorce.
 By that time, she had to sell the house and split the proceeds with Richard equally.

-Richard and Cynthia are divorced, but now they're still partners.
-They're business partners because they've invested in this #$@& house together.
+Richard and Cynthia are divorced, but now they’re still partners, because they’ve invested in this #$@& house together.

 Whenever Richard drives by, he looks to see if Cynthia is taking care of the lawn and the shrubs.
 He frets about the color she painted the shutters.
 And he really doesn’t care much for the way she’s letting the kids and their friends throw the ball in the living room.

-What's more, he's just now figured out that he's going to owe capital gains taxes on the profit from the sale of the house when it happens.
-And because it's not his principal residence any more, he won't be able to take advantage of any rollover provision.
+What’s more, he’s just now figured out that he’s going to owe capital gains taxes on the profit from the sale of the house when it happens.
+And because it’s not his principal residence any more, he won’t be able to take advantage of any exclusion.